Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 Role summary

-Lead backend architecture for a financial lending stack where approval latency and orchestration correctness directly bound daily operations, risk execution, and auditability across teams.
+Lead backend architecture for the Loan Management System—a financial lending platform covering application processing, approval workflows, customer data, and internal service integrations—where approval latency and orchestration correctness directly bound daily operations, risk execution, and auditability.

 Throughput